Campus Community Programs

 A wide variety of events are available throughout the year including movie nights, s’mores roasts, coffeehouses, bowling nights, ice skating, lip sync battles and game nights.
 In addition, CAB plans many non-traditional events with input from the larger student population and academic departments.

 The college views these activities as an integral part of each student’s mental, social and physical development.
-Spouses and immediate family members of students living off campus are also invited to participate in many of these activities.

 Other Campus Activities

-- Intramural athletic events – Everyone can get involved in intramural volleyball, basketball, indoor soccer, floor hockey, racquetball, softball and tennis.
+- Intramural athletic events – Everyone can get involved in intramural volleyball, basketball, indoor soccer, floor hockey, softball and tennis.

 Other Campus Events and Resources